peterjc/zmk-keyboard-graph-theory/boards/shields/tc36k/README.md

 # Gamma-Omega TC36K keyboard firmware

+This is the default keymap which you would be expected to customise to your needs with ZMK Studio or otherwise:

 ![Default keymap for the Gamma Omega TC36K keyboard ZMK firmware](../../../keymap-drawer/tc36k.svg)

 This is firmware for a Raspberry Pi Pico PR2040 controller monoblock 36 key design